An Experimental Study on the Rashomon Effect of Balancing Methods in Imbalanced Classification: Abstract

 \section{Abstract}

 Predictive models may generate biased predictions when classifying imbalanced datasets.
 This happens when the model favors the majority class, leading to low performance in accurately predicting the minority class.
-To address this issue, balancing or resampling methods are critical pre-processing steps in the modeling process.
-However, there have been debates and questioning of the functionality of these methods in recent years.
-In particular, many candidate models may exhibit very similar predictive performance, which is called the Rashomon effect, in model selection.
-Selecting one of them without considering predictive multiplicity which is the case of yielding conflicting models' predictions for any sample may lead to a loss of using another model.
-In this study, in addition to the existing debates, the impact of balancing methods on predictive multiplicity is examined through the Rashomon effect.
-It is important because the blind model selection is risky from a set of approximately equally accurate models.
-This may lead to serious problems in model selection, validation, and explanation.
-To tackle this matter, we conducted real dataset experiments to observe the impact of balancing methods on predictive multiplicity through the Rashomon effect.
-Our findings showed that balancing methods inflate the predictive multiplicity, and they yield varying results.
-To monitor the trade-off between performance and predictive multiplicity for conducting the modeling process responsibly, we proposed using the extended performance-gain plot for the Rashomon effect.
+To address this issue, balancing or resampling methods are critical data-centric AI approaches in the modeling process to improve prediction performance.
+However, there have been debates and questions about the functionality of these methods in recent years.
+In particular, many candidate models may exhibit very similar predictive performance, called the Rashomon effect, in model selection, and they may even produce different predictions for the same observations.
+Selecting one of these models without considering the predictive multiplicity—which is the case of yielding conflicting models' predictions for any sample—can result in blind selection.
+In this paper, the impact of balancing methods on predictive multiplicity is examined using the Rashomon effect.
+It is crucial because the blind model selection in data-centric AI is risky from a set of approximately equally accurate models.
+This may lead to severe problems in model selection, validation, and explanation.
+To tackle this matter, we conducted real dataset experiments to observe the impact of balancing methods on predictive multiplicity through the Rashomon effect by using a newly proposed metric \textit{obscurity} in addition to the existing ones \textit{ambiguity} and \textit{discrepancy}.
+Our findings showed that balancing methods inflate the predictive multiplicity and yield varying results.
+To monitor the trade-off between the prediction performance and predictive multiplicity for conducting the modeling process responsibly, we proposed using the extended version of the performance-gain plot when balancing the training data.